DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 This is the first blog post in a new blog on software development and technology.

-This post describes getting it up and running, and some future plans for writing posts.
+It describes getting it up and running.

 ### Setup